edgio-docs/edgio-docs/guides/applications/v7/performance/prefetching.md

     https://cdn.example.com/brochure.pdf
     ```

-    It will also submit prefetch requests for resources defined within each page's `<HEAD>` element, such as stylesheets and scripts.
+    It can also submit prefetch requests for resources defined within each page's `<HEAD>` element, such as stylesheets and scripts.

 4. The closest POP will provide a response for each prefetching request according to whether it has been cached within that POP.